Sleepy Hollow, New York: History

-The two square miles of land that would become Sleepy Hollow was originally occupied by the Wecquaesgeek, a band of Munsee Lenape people.
+The two square miles of land that would become Sleepy Hollow belonged to the larger domain of the Wecquaesgeek, a Munsee-speaking band of Wappinger people.
 Their fort and burying ground may have been located on the hillside where the Old Dutch Church of Sleepy Hollow was to be built later.
-In 1609, Henry Hudson claimed the Hudson Valley (known then as the Tappan Zee) for the Netherlands.
-There was relative peace between the Native Americans and the Dutch until the mid-seventeenth century, and the Dutch West India Company had been providing its investors with large land grants called patroonships to encourage settlement of the New Netherland colony on lands bought from local Native American tribes along the East Coast of what is now the United States.
+In 1609, Henry Hudson claimed the Hudson Valley, including the Tappan Zee area, for the Netherlands.
+There was relative peace between the Native Americans and the Dutch until the mid-17th century, and the Dutch West India Company had been providing its investors with large land grants called patroonships to encourage settlement of the New Netherland colony on lands bought from local Native American tribes along the East Coast of what is now the United States.

 The Upper Mills

 Much of the land that would become Philipsburg Manor had previously belonged to Adriaen van der Donck, who had invested in such a patroonship before the English conquest of New Netherland in 1664.
-In 1672, merchants Frederick Philipse, Thomas Delavall, and Thomas Lewis purchased from his widow's brother the first tracts of land in current-day northern Yonkers.
-Philipse made several additional purchases between 1680 and 1686 from the Wiechquaeskeck and Sintsink tribes, expanding the property to both the north and south.
+In 1672, merchants Frederick Philipse (or Vredryk Flypse), Thomas Delavall, and Thomas Lewis purchased from his widow's brother the first tracts of land in current-day northern Yonkers.
+Philipse made several additional purchases between 1680 and 1686 from the Wecquaesgeek and Sintsink tribes, expanding the property to both the north and south.
 Philipse also bought out his partners' stakes during this time, enticing friends from New Amsterdam and Long Island to move with him with the promise of free land and limited taxes.
-The manor grew to around 52,000 acres (21,000 ha) or about 81 sq mi (210 km^{2}), comprising much of today's lower Westchester County, Philipse was granted a royal charter in 1693, creating the Manor of Philipsburg and establishing him as first lord.
+The manor grew to around 52,000 acres (21,000 ha) or about 81 sq mi (210 km^{2}), comprising much of today's lower Westchester County.
+Philipse was granted a royal charter in 1693, creating the Manor of Philipsburg and establishing him as first lord of the manor.

-Sleepy Hollow appears on this 1814 map as Philipsburg.
+Settlement, which would become the village of Sleepy Hollow, appears on this 1814 map as Philipsburg.

-Philipse established his country seat at the mouth of the Pocantico River, in the northern part of his manor, which would be called the Upper Mills.
-A small Dutch community had already been firmly established there when he arrived in 1683.
-He built a mill and shipping depot, today part of the Philipse Manor House historic site.
-A pious man, he was architect and financier of the settlement's stone church, known today as the Old Dutch Church of Sleepy Hollow, and was said to have built the pulpit with his own hands.
+Philipse founded his country seat at the mouth of the Pocantico River, in the northern part of his manor, which would be called the Upper Mills.
+A small Dutch community had already been established there when he arrived in 1683.
+He built a gristmill and shipping depot, today part of the Philipse Manor House historic site.
+A pious man (and a carpenter by trade), he was architect and financier of the settlement's stone church, known today as the Old Dutch Church of Sleepy Hollow, and was said to have built the pulpit with his own hands.
 The church served successive lords and ladies of the manor and their tenant farmers (who were largely Dutch, French Huguenot, Swiss, and German immigrants) until the outbreak of the American Revolutionary War.

-When Philipse died in 1702, the manor was divided between his son, Adolphus Philipse, and his grandson, Frederick Philipse II.
-Adolph received the Upper Mills property, which extended from Dobbs Ferry to the Croton River.
-Frederick II was given the Lower Mills at the confluence of the Saw Mill and Hudson Rivers, the two parcels being reunited on his uncle's death.
-His son, Frederick Philipse III, became the third lord of the manor in 1751.